 Aikido Security provides the most comprehensive integration, combining vulnerability management with SAST, DAST, secret scanning, cloud security, and compliance automation in a single developer-friendly platform.
 Think of it as the Swiss Army knife of security tools, but actually good at everything instead of mediocre at many things.

-Microsoft Defender for DevOps integrates vulnerability management into the broader Microsoft security ecosystem, providing unified visibility across development and production environments.
+Microsoft Defender for Cloud DevOps integrates vulnerability management into the broader Microsoft security ecosystem, providing unified visibility across development and production environments.
 If you're already invested in the Microsoft ecosystem, this offers excellent value and seamless integration.

 GitLab Ultimate includes integrated vulnerability management alongside the complete DevOps lifecycle, offering seamless security feedback throughout development workflows.
 The challenge is that vulnerability management becomes just one feature among many, sometimes leading to less specialized capabilities.